Tattersalls RoR Show Series & Elite Performance Award

 Owned by - Sar Cassidy-Hill

 The RoR Tattersalls Show Series is part of the RoR Elite Performance Awards.
-The winner of the championship held at Hickstead in June 2019 will receive a prize of £1,500 at an Awards Ceremony at the end of 2019.
+The winner of the championship held at Hickstead in June 2021 will receive their prize at an awards ceremony at the RoR awards.